9 Types of Adjectives in English

 • Neither she nor her friend attends college.

-• He doesn’t get any help from his teammate.
+• He doesn’t get any help from his teammates.

 7. Interrogative Adjectives